PRIVACY POLICY

 2. WHO COLLECTS & USES YOUR PERSONAL INFORMATION?

 We, Kering Foundation, act as the “data controller”, which means that we determine “why” and “how” your personal information is collected and used.
-We are a French Corporate Foundation governed by Law No. 87-571 of July 23, 1987 as amended, and published in the Journal Officiel de la République Française legal gazette dated August 23, 2008, located in 40 RUE DE SEVRES 75007 PARIS FONDATION D'ENTREPRISE.
+We are a French Corporate Foundation governed by Law No. 87-571 of July 23, 1987 as amended, and published in the Journal Officiel de la République Française legal gazette dated August 23, 2008, located in 40 RUE DE SEVRES 75007 PARIS.

 To be able to deliver our services to you, we need to share your personal information with approved partners or other members of Kering who generally act as our “data processors”.
 All are bound by an obligation to implement appropriate security measures to protect personal data in their possession, and are bound by a strict confidentiality agreement and specific contractual terms on “how” and “when” they are allowed to use your personal information on our behalf.

-Please be aware that certain approved partners, such as social medias, could also determine “why” and “how” your personal information is used.
+Please be aware that certain approved partners, such as our franchisees and licensees or social media, could also determine “why” and “how” your personal information is used.
 They have their own privacy and cookies policies, so remember that the personal information you give them will be subject to their rules and not ours.

 3. WHY DO WE COLLECT YOUR PERSONAL INFORMATION?

-• To optimise and manage our website and other means of communication.
+• To optimize and manage our website and other means of communication.

-We may take certain measures involving the use of your personal information to administer, optimise and improve our means of digital or physical communications such as our website.
+We may take certain measures involving the use of your personal information to administer, optimize and improve our means of digital or physical communications such as our website.

 The use of your personal information will allow us to perform our contractual obligations or improve our services in accordance with our legitimate interest.
 Of course, when we use cookies or other online advertising technologies, your prior consent will always be required.